 When a life is lost due to truck driver or truck company negligence, members of the victim’s family have the right to seek justice for their loved one and compensation for their loss.

-At the W. Winston Briggs Law Firm in Atlanta, we understand that there is no amount of compensation that can replace a life lost in a truck accident.
+At the W. Winston Briggs Law Firm, our Atlanta truck accident lawyer understands that there is no amount of compensation that can replace a life lost in a truck accident.
 However, taking action not only allows the victim’s family to recover the numerous financial losses that come along with their loss, but to take measures that may prevent the negligent parties from ever doing harm again.
 Our lawyers are aggressive in these cases, taking every possible step to make certain that justice is served and that negligent parties are held accountable.

 Causes of Truck Accidents